winningproduct/learn-portal/content/6-optimize/04-customer-support.md

 ## Why
 `A satisfied customer is one who will continue to buy from you, seldom shop around, refer other customers and in general be a superstar advocate for your business.` - _Gregory Ciotti_

-This strategic activity is to organize customer support activities and get correct tools in-place to ensure a fast response to customer requests.
+This strategic activity is to organize customer support activities and get correct tools in place to ensure a fast response to customer requests.
 It includes assistance in planning, installation, training, troubleshooting, maintenance, upgrading, and disposal of a product.

 ## How
 - Define what it means by 'great customer service' and align with your brand values.
 Set the standards such as: